PHP Frameworks compatibility

-Symfony 2 is intensively using annotations.
+Symfony is intensively using annotations.
 Also it detects custom classes by doing source code parsing.
 While Reflection API is used for getting annotations and that part works perfectly with encoded files, tokenizing of source files and searching for 'namespace' and 'class' keywords is also used.
 It's obvious that neither of the keywords can be found in the scripts after encoding.
-That's why running encoded Symfony 2 php scripts do not work out of the box.
+That's why running of the encoded Symfony projects does not work out of the box.

-We have developed a solution that lets run Symfony 2 encoded files but it requires modification of Symfony 2 engine and also needs minor changes in annotations.
+We have developed a solution that lets run Symfony encoded files but it requires some minor modification of Symfony engine and also needs some changes in annotations in your code.
 It's a simple fix but still it's a modification of the code.
 We are happy to share it if you need a quick solution, please feel free to read a full article

 Although the fix tends to work we do not like it.
-We are working on a more elegant and universal method of encoding and running Symfony 2 encoded files that will not require any modifications of source code or engine.
+We are working on a more elegant and universal method of encoding and running Symfony encoded files that will not require any modifications of the source code or engine.
 Please bear with us.
-We are not using Symfony in our work and we are not experts in it but we still appreciate importance of the fix as Symfony becomes more popular and our clients are using it in their projects.
+We are not using Symfony in our work and we are not experts in it but we still appreciate importance of the fix since Symfony is one of the most popular PHP frameworks.

 Once the updated solution is ready we'll refresh this FAQ and also add a blog post about it.